Consistent Model-based Clustering: using the Quasi-Bernoulli Stick-Breaking Process: Quasi-Bernoulli Stick-Breaking Process

 The above result does not exclude the possibility that the Dirichlet process with $\alpha\to 0$ at a slower rate could achieve consistency.
-For example, recently \cite{ohn2020optimal} show that setting $\alpha \approx (n\log n)^{-1}$ will guarantee $\t{pr}(T > m k_0 \mid y_{1:n})\to 0$ for some constant $m>1$, hence preventing severe over-estimation in the number of clusters --- although whether one could exactly recover $k_0$ is still unknown.
-Alternatively, another possibility is to put a hyperprior on $\alpha$, but the consistency of this approach also remains an open question to our knowledge.
+For example, recently \cite{ohn2020optimal} show that setting $\alpha \approx {n^{-a_1}}$ for some positive number $a_1$ will guarantee $\t{pr}(T > C k_0 \mid y_{1:n})\to 0$ for some constant $C>1$, hence preventing severe over-estimation in the number of clusters --- although whether one could exactly recover $k_0$ is still unknown.
+Alternatively, another possibility is to put a hyper-prior on $\alpha$. \cite{ascolani2022clustering} show that this method can achieve consistency when the component distribution $\mathcal{F}$ has bounded support.
+To our best knowledge, the consistency with general $\mathcal{F}$ still remains an open question.}

-Therefore, if consistency could be achieved for the Dirichlet process mixture model, the hyperparameter $\alpha$ needs to be neither too large, nor too small --- hence, there is a somewhat delicate sensitivity issue.
-In comparison, our theory makes it easy to choose the hyperparameters for the quasi-Bernoulli model: consistency is obtained when using any $\alpha>0$, $p\in (0,1)$, and $\epsilon = o(1/n^{2+r})$, where $r$ is defined in Theorem \ref{thm:consistent}.